 Summer married fellow songwriter and musician Bruce Sudano in July 1980.
 Sudano helped manage Summer's career and was a songwriter who co-wrote "Bad Girls" along with hits for Dolly Parton and Jermaine Jackson.

 She recorded a disco duet with Barbara Steisand before branching off to a new beat.
 By 1983, she transitioned from her signature disco sound into an edgy R&B vibe.

 1981-1982 Gives birth to two more daughters

 Summer gave birth to daughters, Amanda and Brooklyn, in the early 1980s.
-Singer Amanda is married to fellow musician Abner Ramirez and the couple has three children.
-Actress Brooklyn is married to Mike McGlaflin and the couple has one daughter.
+Singer Amanda is married to fellow musician Abner Ramirez, with whom she shares three children.
+Actress Brooklyn is married to Mike McGlaflin, and the couple has one daughter.

 1983: Appears on MTV

-Donna Summer’s hit “She Works Hard for the Money” appeared on MTV.
-She was the first Black woman in a video that was frequently played on the platform.
+Summer's hit "She Works Hard for the Money" appeared on MTV.
+She was the first Black woman in a video to be frequently played on the platform.

 You may also like: Famous celebrity couples who have been together 20+ years